VesnaBozic/ludo-game/README.md

-# Man don't get angry game for two players.
+# Ludo game for two players.

 You can play it here : https://dontgetangry.netlify.app/